 World Heritage Preserved Blog

 In 2019, Fallingwater began fundraising for a major preservation initiative, the World Heritage Preserved Campaign, to repair its major building systems: stone walls, flat roofs, flagstone terraces, steel window and door frames, and concrete.
-Thanks to grant funding from the Commonwealth of Pennsylvania and several foundations, along with the generosity of many Fallingwater members, work is now underway to preserve or replace these vital systems.

 This blog was developed to provide you with regular updates on preservation progress and insights into various project aspects, including information on the talented people doing the work.